stanfordjournalism/advanced-data-journalism/README.md

 We'll examine how journalists use these techniques to develop and tell stories, and then apply that knowledge in small-scale, novel exercises.

-> :book: If you're a journalism educator, please reach out and we can provide free access to the accompanying Teacher's Guide for this course.
+> :book: If you're a journalism educator, please reach out and we can provide free access to the accompanying Teacher's Guide and assignments (with solutions) for this course.

 ## Prerequisites